-165 3 Data processing
+3 Data processing

-The data processing scheme is designed to highlight isolated targets and avoid Fourier-domain operations, which can introduce artefacts and potentially obscure anomalies of interest.
+150 The data processing scheme is designed to highlight isolated targets and avoid Fourier-domain operations, which can introduce artefacts and potentially obscure anomalies of interest.
 All steps are performed on the data as recorded; the data are only gridded for visualisation as a final step.
-The workflow can easily be modified, however, with any standard magnetic processing technique such as upward continuation (Blakeley, 1996) or levelling (Mauring et al., 2002) if tie-lines are acquired, should it be desired, taking care that they are incorporated properly.
-For example, upward continuation cannot be done on a line-by-line basis and would benefit from calculation in a 2D Fourier domain.
-The modular workflow begins with completely unprocessed data, so can be tailored to any processing approach.
+The workflow can easily be modified, however, with any standard magnetic processing technique such as upward continuation (Blakeley, 1996) or levelling (Mauring et al., 2002), should it be desired.